-It’s not just your imagination, Ain’t Too Proud is now a New York Times Critics’ Pick!
+It’s not just your imagination, Ain’t Too Proud is a 2019 Tony Award® winner and a New York Times Critics’ Pick!
 After breaking house records in Berkeley, D.C., and Los Angeles, Ain't Too Proud is the electrifying new Broadway musical that follows The Temptations' extraordinary journey from the streets of Detroit to the Rock & Roll Hall of Fame.
 We were dazzled by the show, and we were lucky enough to sit down with Derrick Baskin, who stars as Temps founding member Otis Williams.

 Broadway Inbound: How does it feel to be stepping into the shoes of such an iconic group that is part of music history?

 Derrick Baskin: It feels surreal!
 Never in a million years would I have thought I'd have the opportunity to step into the shoes of a group that has literally paved the road for what I get to do on Broadway eight times a week!

 BI: Why does the story of The Temptations belong on Broadway?